Vzhukovskaya/TeaLuxe/README.md

 ## Technology

-TeaLuxe is built using modern web technologies:

-- HTML, CSS, and JavaScript for front-end development.
-- SCSS for advanced styling.
+- **Front-end**:
+  - `HTML`: For structuring web pages.
+  - `CSS`: For styling web pages.
+  - `JavaScript`: For dynamic client-side interactions.
+  - `SCSS`: For advanced CSS styling with a preprocessor.
-- JS Slider Library for creating the responsive and interactive client review.
+  - `JS Slider Library`: For creating responsive and interactive client reviews sliders.

+- **Interactive Map**:
-- Leaflet.js for interactive map functionality.
+  - `Leaflet.js`: For adding interactive map functionality.

-- Node.js and Express.js for back-end server handling.
+- **Back-end**:
+  - `Node.js`: For server-side scripting.
+  - `Express.js`: For handling server-side logic and routing.

+- **Database Management**:
-- MongoDB for database management (initially planned, replaced with JSON file storage).
+  - Initially planned with `MongoDB`, but replaced with `JSON` file storage for data management.

 ## Demo